ubsuny/vibrational-motion-CP2P2024/Explanation of Physics.md

 # Explanation of Physics

 The protein dynamics studied in this work were performed on the enzymatic protein lysozyme, specifically the variety found in chicken egg whites (CEWL).
 A single protein can have several different configurations: unfolded, folded, and partially folded.
 Many proteins have rigid structures, and deviate only in small fluctuations from the natural folded structure, while others can undergo large conformational changes due to binding, charge transfer, or the surrounding environment.
-These fluctuations and conformational changes have been shown to be functionally relevant.
+These fluctuations and conformational changes have been shown to be functionally relevant [^1].

 The most probable structure of protein is frequently the most energetically favorable, i.e. the lowest energy.
 A protein’s structure is able to fluctuate.
 It is not as rigidly defined as a crystal object, allowing for both large and small fluctuations relative to the protein size.
 When proteins are frozen, the thermal energy is much lower which will cause the the protein to move toward one of the energy minima.
 However, at non-zero temperatures, the protein can still move in the energy landscape.
-This results in an ensemble of possible folded states, the distribution of which varies for each type of protein.
+This results in an ensemble of possible folded states, the distribution of which varies for each type of protein [^2].

 ![Absorption Vs Frequency Graph](https://github.com/ubsuny/vibrational-motion-CP2P2024/blob/main/Screenshot%20(98).png)